 13. Design, write and build your website or application.

 - Website and application design – Here you outline the goals and strategy for your website or app, incorporating much of the work that took place in steps #1-12.
-You go through a number of iterative creative steps in this process, including wireframing, where informational architecture and user flows for the site are broken out at a high level, and more detailed work in UI and UX (we wrote in detail about the differences between UI and UX in this article).
+You go through a number of iterative brand strategy steps in this process, including wireframing, where informational architecture and user flows for the site are broken out at a high level, and more detailed work in UI and UX (we wrote in detail about the differences between UI and UX in this article).
 The copy is also written during this phase – which helps inform the design.
 By the end of it, there’s a clear handoff of finished copy and finished designs to the development team, and then they go to work.

 - Website and application development – Here the development team (and it usually is a team) develops a technical strategy to realize the design and copy presented to them.
 Then they code out the site, optimize for search engines, incorporate a content management system if necessary and, once the site is built, go through a quality assurance process to make sure every pixel looks the way it should.
 And that’s when you go live.

 We’ll eventually do a longer article on the website creation process but we do have other resources if you’re looking for more information right now.